 Thermally Activated Delayed Fluorescence (TADF)

 Thermally Activated Delayed Fluorescence (TADF) is a process for generating fluorescence from electrons in the triplet state.
-Fluorescence from triplet states is forbidden, however, electrons in TADF emitters can use surrounding thermal energy to transition electrons from the excited triplet to the excited singlet state.
+Fluorescence from triplet states is forbidden, however, electrons in TADF materials can use surrounding thermal energy to transition electrons from the excited triplet to the excited singlet state.
 This is referred to as ‘reverse intersystem crossing’.
 It is a slow system which leads to the resulting fluorescence to be ‘delayed’.

 TADF has significant implications for OLEDs as it allows higher photoluminescence quantum yields to be achieved.